PurdueCAM2Project/Training/ImageTeam/week_2/week_2.md

 This week will cover logistic regression, model selection, and an introduction into neural networks.
 We will also learn to "grab" data using the "archiver.py" file.

+Please email me when you start this week (gauenk@purdue.edu).
+I need to give you the 100 camera ids and a link to upload your images to the drive.
+Thank you.

+If you are stuck on any of the material, please email me at gauenk@purdue.edu with your questions!

 ## Tasks

 - Selected video lectures